michael105/slterm/README.md

     Stripped unicode support in favour of the 256 chars (extended) ASCII table utf8 is an optional compiletime switch now.(was).
         (Most programs suddenly handle German Umlauts, etc.pp out of the box, using the ASCII table / CP1250 only.
         E.g. bash, vi, ..
-What is an interesting result. st has a quite good unicode handling, but until yet I always needed to dive into the configurations for entering chars like ä,ö,ß in unicode mode)
+What is an interesting result. st did have quite good unicode handling, but until yet I always needed to dive into the configurations for entering chars like Umlaute.

         Besides, instead of having a history buffer, which needs 15 Bytes per Glyph (a Glyph is a char on the screen with text attributes and colors)